 - Housing debt from all tenures will be considered and includes current or former rent arrears and/or recharges for repairs from property damage. - Non housing debts will not be considered.
 This includes for example, housing benefit overpayments, mortgage arrears.
-These debts are

-- Where a customer has a debt each case will be considered individually and in certain circumstances the customer will not be given reduced preference.
-Examples include but are not limited to: - Customers who have been accepted by a local authority as unintentionally homeless and in priority need. - The customer has been a victim of Domestic Violence - The customer has an urgent need for housing - The debt arose due to the customer's vulnerability. - The customer was unable to pay due to circumstances other than deliberate non payment.
+These debts are either not legally enforceable in tenancy law as a condition of the tenancy or under grounds for possession in the Housing Act 1985. - Where a customer has a debt each case will be considered individually and in certain circumstances the customer will not be given reduced preference.
+Examples include but are not limited to: - Customers who have been accepted by a local authority as unintentionally homeless and in priority need. - o The customer has been a victim of Domestic Violence - o .The debt arose due to the customer's vulnerability. - The customer was unable to pay due to circumstances other than deliberate non payment. - The customer has suffered financial hardship as a result of welfare reform.

 Note: In circumstances where a debt is owed to a housing organisation and the customer is not to be given reduced preference in accordance with the examples listed above the organisation to whom the debt is owed may decide not to make an offer of accommodation.
+The customer will be expected to set up and maintain a repayment plan to the creditor landlord.
+Other RP's may choose to not to make an offer of accommodation where the repayment has not been set up or maintained.